jpillora/overseer/README.md

 	```

 1. For testing, swap out `-d` (daemonize) for `--rm -it` (remove on exit, input, terminal)
-1. `app` can use the current working directory as storage
+1. `app` should mount its parent directory as a volume in order to store the latest binaries on the host
 1. If the OS doesn't ship with TLS certs, you can mount them from the host with `-v /etc/ssl/certs/ca-certificates.crt:/etc/ssl/certs/ca-certificates.crt`

 ### Contributing